alt-romes/alt-romes.github.io/posts/2025-07-05-packaging-a-haskell-library-as-a-swift-binary-xcframework.md

 # Announcing: xcframework

-Perhaps obvious in retrospect, the *demon-less* way to add a Haskell library to the dependencies of a Swift application is to literally build an independent Swift Package wrapping the Haskell library -- something that can be done without XCode in sight.
+Perhaps obvious in retrospect, the *demon-less* way to add a Haskell library to the dependencies of a Swift application is to build an independent Swift Package wrapping the Haskell library -- something that can be done without XCode in sight.
 Easy peasy: